 Requirements: None.

 Compatibility, linking and mixing: There are no conflicts or restrictions related to licence compatibility when using or combining public domain works with works under any other licence, whether open source or proprietary.
-This means that Public Domain is subsumed by any licence.
+This means that public domain is subsumed by any licence.

-Patent rights: Public-domain equivalent formalisations (such as Unlicense, WTFPL) grant public-domain-like rights and/or act as waivers, without any conditions.
+Patent rights: Unlicense and WTFPL, as public-domain equivalent formalisations, grant all rights, functioning as unconditional waivers.

 Python-2.0